Flyiso/ingreadient-check/README.md

 TODO: Perspective warp on GroundedDINO/SAM output
 TODO: enhance images before merge?

+TODO: ROI returning(image_manager/distort_perspective) fit roi in mask -> distort roi(in mask) to rectangle w height and width of mask.

 2) add option to add label by photo for fully visible labels.

 3) Detect words on ingredient label, filter and save by target language.